Highpoint2000/webserver-scanner/README.md

 - 0.01 MHz Fixed error when exceeding OIRT upper limit
 - Fixed bug when crossing the date line at UTC
 - The station IDs of Polish radio stations are now identified via a separate database file
+- The FMDX ALL link is now updated via log file (remains preserved after server restart!)

 ## Installation notes: